apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

     a1.sources.source1.kafka.topics = mytopic
     a1.sources.source1.kafka.consumer.group.id = flume-consumer
     a1.sources.source1.kafka.consumer.security.protocol = SSL
+    # optional, the global truststore can be used alternatively
     a1.sources.source1.kafka.consumer.ssl.truststore.location=/path/to/truststore.jks
     a1.sources.source1.kafka.consumer.ssl.truststore.password=<password to access the truststore>

+Specyfing the truststore is optional here, the global truststore can be used instead.
+For more details about the global SSL setup, see the *SSL/TLS support* section.

 Note: By default the property ``ssl.endpoint.identification.algorithm`` is not defined, so hostname verification is not performed.